 There is no set guideline for determining child support in that situation.
 Instead, the court will make the decision based on the child’s needs, lifestyle, and the parent’s ability to pay.
 Each parent’s contributions to the overall gross monthly income are also considered.

 The court can decide to award a child support amount that is different from the child support schedule.
 The court can only do that if making the change is in the child’s best interests.

 Child support lasts until the child reaches 18 years old unless the child is still enrolled in high school.
 In this case, the child support continues until graduation or until the child turns 19.

 You can request that child support be recalculated if there is a substantial change in circumstances.
 This could be a significant change in income or in living arrangements.

 Our family lawyers in OKC are ready and happy to assist you, providing high quality representation and legal support when you need it most.
 Our team will work tirelessly to ensure your child support arrangements are fair, and that your rights are honored.

-At The Law Office of Rhonda Telford Naidu, we can handle all your divorce arrangements or just certain aspects of your divorce in an arrangement called limited scope or unbundled representation.
+At Naidu Law, Family law attorneys, we can handle all your divorce arrangements or just certain aspects of your divorce in an arrangement called limited scope or unbundled representation.

 Contact us today at 405-792-2400 to learn more or to set up an appointment or consultation to see if we’re a good fit.